 In the second level of the roadmap we move into reliability engineering.
 Here we do the technical analysis and planning that will improve equipment performance and related decision making.
 The result of this level is zero unplanned stops because we investigate the causes of equipment failure and eliminate them instead of repeatedly dealing with the consequences of equipment failure.

-Capitalising on the incredible progress in technology and marrying this with mature enterprise asset management will really be the combination that keeps organisations alive and ahead of the pack in the future.
-The tools are at our disposal – they just have to be used.
+Capitalising on the incredible progress in technology to mature your organisation’s enterprise asset management now, will play a critical role safeguarding your competitive edge and keeping you ahead of the pack in future.
+The tools are available – but has to be used.